Compare health insurance that covers you on a 482 (TSS) Visa.

 In order to comply with the TSS 482 visa (previously the 457 visa), OVHC must be at least equivalent to public hospital cover and include cover for theatre, intensive care, labour ward, ward drugs and emergency department costs.
 It must also cover day surgery accommodation and treatment, some surgically implanted prosthetics, ambulance transport, PBS listed medications and MBS listed medical services.

 The OVHC must not only cover the TSS visa holder, but any members of their family who accompany them to Australia and cover must remain in place for the duration of their stay.
+You must have started your cover from your first day in Australia - you'll often need a certificate to put with your visa application that proves you have this in place.

 What doesn’t OVHC cover?